-KWG Resources Inc. ("KWG" or the "Company") is an exploration stage company that is participating in the discovery, delineation and development of chromite deposits approximately 280 km north of Nakina, in the James Bay Lowlands of Northern Ontario, including 1,024 hectares covered by four unpatented mining claims which contain the Black Horse chromite deposit (the "Koper Lake Project") and 1,241 hectares covered by seven unpatented mining claims which contain the Big Daddy chromite deposit (the "Big Daddy Project").
+KWG Resources Inc. (CSE: CACR and CACR.A), which carries on business as The Canadian Chrome Company ("CCC", "KWG" or the "Company") (The Canadian Chrome Company is a registered business style of KWG Resources Inc.) is an exploration stage company that is participating in the discovery, delineation and development of chromite deposits approximately 280 km north of Nakina, in the James Bay Lowlands of Northern Ontario, including 1,024 hectares covered by four unpatented mining claims which contain the Black Horse chromite deposit (the "Koper Lake Project") and 1,241 hectares covered by seven unpatented mining claims which contain the Big Daddy chromite deposit (the "Big Daddy Project").
 These deposits are globally significant sources of chromite which may be reduced into metalized iron and chrome or refined into ferrochrome, a principal ingredient in the manufacture of stainless steel.
 KWG has been active in exploring the James Bay Lowlands since 1993 and discovered diamond-bearing kimberlite pipes near Attawapiskat and five pipes near the Ring of Fire area in 1994.
 This led to the discovery of the McFaulds Lake copper-zinc volcanogenic sulphide deposits in 2002, which precipitated a staking rush that defined the "Ring of Fire".

-Bold Ventures Inc. ("Bold") has an option agreement with Fancamp Exploration Ltd. ("Fancamp") entitling Bold to acquire up to 100% of the Koper Lake Project.
-Through a subsequent option agreement (the "Option Agreement") with Bold, KWG has the right to acquire: (i) up to an 80% interest in respect of chromite contained in the Koper Lake Project and (ii) up to a 20% interest in respect of the non-chromite minerals contained in the Koper Lake Project.
+Bold Ventures Inc. ("Bold") entered into an option agreement with Fancamp Exploration Ltd. ("Fancamp") entitling Bold to acquire up to 100% of the Koper Lake Project.
+Through a subsequent option agreement (the "Option Agreement") with Bold, KWG obtained the right to acquire: (i) up to an 80% interest in respect of chromite contained in the Koper Lake Project and (ii) up to a 20% interest in respect of the non-chromite minerals contained in the Koper Lake Project.
 In 2016, KWG became vested in a 50% operator's interest in the Koper Lake Project which KWG renamed the Black Horse Joint Venture.
 The 50% joint venture interest includes 10% thereof in respect of chromite and 40% in respect of non-chromite minerals, of which Bold is the beneficial owner as KWG funds that share of exploration and development expenses as a carried interest recoverable by capital payback from future production.